Vortex51/todo-api/README.md

 # Todo
 My Implemenation of a Todo List by creating my own API

-This will use Python/Flask as a backend web server and MYSQL for database intergration. &#9745;
+This will use Python/Flask as a backend web server and SQLite for database intergration. &#9745;

 This will then later connect to a Vue.JS front end.